 - Teaches the student to use all resources wisely and minimize wastage when stuck in challenging situations.

-- By following the practical, lead-by-example method, the teachers can promote a better learning environment.
+- By following the practical, lead-by-example method, teachers can promote a better learning environment.
 That can go beyond the scope of green schools.

 - Polishes up the students’ problem-solving and decision-making skills.